Clarifai/docs/docs/sdk/create-apps.md

 </TabItem>
 </Tabs>

-## Create an app with different base workflow
+## Create App With Different Base Workflow

 The API empowers you to establish an app with distinct base workflows, offering flexibility and adaptability.

-Choose from a range of available base workflows including Empty, Universal, Language Understanding, and General.
+Choose from a range of available [base workflows](https://docs.clarifai.com/portal-guide/workflows/base-workflows), including Empty, Universal, Language Understanding, and General.
 This enables you to seamlessly integrate and customize the fundamental structure of your app, ensuring it aligns perfectly with your project requirements.

 Visit this [page](https://docs.clarifai.com/clarifai-basics/applications/application-settings) for more information.